haberdashPI/vscode-master-key/notes.md

-## Mode customization

-+ PLUS!! make it possible for a *mode* to capture keys and run a command after each press
-  - add some unit tests for this...
-- let mode customization change line numbering style

 ## Wrapping up unit tests

 BUG/PERFORMANCE: onSet gets called even if the new value is the same as the old
 BUG: repeat argument is not working for the repeat action command (e.g. I cannot repeat the last action ten times)

+unit tests: mode capture
-unit tests: edge cases with recording edits
+  - cook up some tests `onType` setting of modes unit tests: edge cases with recording edits
   - how about when I switch documents?
   - how about when we don't start with normal mode commands?